-What is a work zone and when do I need a permit?
+When do I need a work zone permit?

 You can apply for a work zone permit if you need dedicated parking spaces to park trade vehicles associated with your construction site.

 A work zone:

 - allows parking restrictions to be varied/installed at a work site to enable vehicles associated with the construction site to park legally.